erb24/LE4PD-1/README.md

 # Langevin Equation for Protein Dynamics

-This API provides a Python interface to use the updated LE4PD fortran codes developed by __Jeremy Copperman__, and __Marina Guenza__.
+This API provides a Python interface to use the updated LE4PD fortran codes developed by __Jeremy Copperman__ and __Marina Guenza__.
 The codes use a coase-grained Langevin formalism to obtain site-specific dynamics of proteins.
 This formalism takes the structural ensemble available to the protein as input, and generates the relaxation dynamics analytically.

 # Dependencies
 The following "non-standard" Python libraries MUST be installed for this code to work correctly: